Contracting in Croatia: A Guide for International Contractors

 How do I get paid as a contractor in Croatia?

-There are a few choices on how to contract and get paid in Croatia, which will depend on your nationality and level of international contracting experience.
+There are a few choices to get paid while contracting in Croatia.
+This will depend on your nationality and level of international contracting experience.

 Work as a self-employed freelancer